 Did the Marlins Make a False Claim?

-A key issue that Miami-Dade Mayor Carlos Gimenez commented on in the article was the fact that the profit-sharing agreement ran for about 10 years from the date of the initial deal with the county, which was signed in 2008.
+A key issue that Florida-Dade Mayor Carlos Gimenez commented on in the article was the fact that the profit-sharing agreement ran for about 10 years from the date of the initial deal with the county, which was signed in 2008.
 If Loria simply waited about six more months to sell his team after March, the agreement would have run its course and this issue wouldn’t exist.

 “I always felt it was kind of funny even though there was that 5 percent clause in the contract,” Gimenez said.
 “There’s a track record here… Why wouldn’t he wait, unless they felt they already had significant deductions not to pay the city or the county?”

 While the Marlins’ moves of late have earned the scorn of locals, did this expose them to potential qui tam litigation for making a false claim?
 Florida’s False Claim Act encourages employees and insiders to act as whistleblowers and report when money or property is improperly obtained from the state by private actors.
-Miami-Dade County has its own false claims act that operates similarly to Florida’s.
+Florida-Dade County has its own false claims act that operates similarly to Florida’s.
 Likewise, there is a federal analog which involves money or property obtained from the federal government.
 All levels of government actively encourage citizens to monitor the use of public monies and ensure that they are being spent as intended.

 Ultimately, when a whistleblower brings a suit forward, they do so on behalf of the government to recover the falsely or fraudulently obtained money.
 In exchange, the whistleblower is often entitled to a percentage of the recovered funds.
 Depending on the size of the scheme, this can lead to rewards in the millions of dollars.